Mainland Travel Permit for Hong Kong and Macao Resident: Appearance and eligibility

-The permit is only issued by the Exit and Entry Administration of the Ministry of Public Security, and all applications must be made in either Hong Kong, Macau or mainland China.
-Hong Kong and Macau permanent residents can be issued Chinese Travel Documents when abroad, albeit with a shorter validity period.
+The permit is issued by the Exit and Entry Administration of the Ministry of Public Security.
+Applications for the Mainland Travel Permit must be submitted at the China Travel Service branch in Hong Kong, Macau, or Mainland China.
+Renewals may be processed in any of these locations, but it is not possible to apply for or renew the permit outside of these regions.
+Hong Kong and Macau permanent residents residing abroad can be issued Chinese Travel Documents, albeit with a shorter validity period.

+As of 1 July 2024, a similar permit known as the Mainland Travel Permit for Hong Kong and Macao Resident (Non-Chinese Citizens) was made available to non-Chinese permanent residents of Hong Kong and Macau, allowing the holder to enter Mainland China for a period of up to 90 days.
+Holders of these permits may engage in tourism or business but are not allowed to pursue study or employment in mainland China.
+Permits issued to foreign permanent residents of Hong Kong and Macau have card numbers starting with HA and MA respectively, and are visually different from the ones issued to Chinese nationals.
+They are labeled in both simplified Chinese and English, and include a note that indicates the maximum duration of stay (90 days) allowed for foreign nationals on the reverse.

+Most permits for adults are valid for 10 years.
+Permits for minors under 18 years old are valid for five years.
+Temporary permits are issued for certain reasons, such as when a person's permit has expired and the replacement has not arrived.
+There have been instances of limited single and double-entry home visit permits issued due to political reasons.
+Permits issued to foreign nationals are valid for 5 years.

 History

-Before the transfer of the sovereignty of Hong Kong and Macau, "home-return permits" were issued to any ethnic Chinese person in those territories.
+Before the handover of Hong Kong and Macau, "home-return permits" were issued to any ethnic Chinese people in those territories.

-Prior to 1999, those permits were named Home-visiting Certificate for Compatriots from Hong Kong and Macau and was a passport-like booklet.
-These booklets were considered inconvenient, because they were relatively cumbersome to carry around.
-Furthermore, the booklets were also found to be inefficient because they could only be used at manned border crossing checkpoints where an entry stamp would be placed by an immigration official.
-Frequent border crossing residents, such as lorry drivers, were required to replace the booklet every few months due to the lack of pages for entry and exit stamps.
+Prior to 1999, those permits were named Home-visiting Certificate for Compatriots from Hong Kong and Macau and were passport-like booklets.
+These booklets were considered inconvenient because they were relatively cumbersome to carry around.
+Furthermore, the booklets were also found to be inefficient because they could only be used at staffed border crossing checkpoints where an entry stamp would be placed by an immigration official.
+Frequent border crossing residents, such as lorry/truck drivers, were required to replace the booklet every few months due to the lack of pages for entry and exit stamps.
 The booklets were eventually phased out.

-In 1999, the permit was changed into its current credit-card-like form and the official name has also changed to its current name, following the handover of sovereignty of both territories.
+In 1999, the permit was changed into its current credit card-like form, and the official name was changed to the current name, following the handover of both territories.
 A new version came to circulation in 2013 with enhanced security features and an embedded biometric chip.